dlstreamer/pipeline-server/docs/building_video_analytics_serving.md

 # Selecting Pipelines and Models at Build Time

-By default the Intel(R) DL Streamer Pipeline Server build scripts include a set of sample pipelines and models for object detection, classification, tracking and audio event detection.
+By default the Pipeline Server build scripts include a set of sample pipelines and models for object detection, classification, tracking and audio event detection.
 Developers can select a different set of pipelines and models by specifying their location at build time through the --pipelines and --models flags.

 > **Note:** Selected pipeline definitions must match the media
 > framework supported in the media analytics base image.